Pineapple Mango Salsa (Canning Recipe)

 Can I freeze the salsa instead of canning it?

-Yes, you can freeze the salsa if you prefer.
-Just make sure to use freezer-safe containers, and leave some space at the top for the salsa to expand as it freezes.
+Yes, you can Make sure to use freezer-safe containers, and leave some space at the top for the salsa to expand as it freezes.
 It should last about 6 months in the freezer.

 Close-up of jars filled with vibrant pineapple mango salsa, sealed with metal lids, surrounded by lime halves.